Climate System Analysis Group

 University of Botswana

-The University of Botswana is one of the Tier 2 African universities involved in FRACTAL.
-This university will work with other FRACTAL partners to co-produce climate knowledge, and transfer lessons learned in Tier 1 cities.
+The University of Botswana will work with other FRACTAL partners to co-produce climate knowledge and transfer lessons learned in other FRACTAL cities.

 University of Eduardo Mondlane (Mozambique)

-The University of Eduardo Mondlane is one of the Tier 1 cities in which FRACTAL is working.
-In these cities, city learning dialogues will be held to facilitate the process of understanding between the various stakeholders, and to support discussions around possible solutions.
-Researchers will also be embedded within the organizations where city regional decisions are made to undertake mutually beneficial research at the city regional scale.
+The University of Eduardo Mondlane will be involved in city learning dialogues – held to facilitate the process of understanding between various stakeholders and to support discussions around possible solutions.
+Researchers from the University will also be embedded within the organizations where city regional decisions are made to undertake mutually beneficial research at the city regional scale.
 This research will focus on improving understanding of the scientific climate information that is needed, and how this information can most effectively be brought to bear within these local decision-making processes.

 University of Namibia

-The University of Namibia is one of the Tier 1 cities in which FRACTAL is working.
-In these cities, city learning dialogues will be held to facilitate the process of understanding between the various stakeholders, and to support discussions around possible solutions.
+The University of Namibia is in Windhoek, one of the cities where FRACTAL operates.
+City learning dialogues will be held in Windhoek to facilitate the process of understanding between the various stakeholders, and to support discussions around possible solutions.
 Researchers will also be embedded within the organizations where city regional decisions are made to undertake mutually beneficial research at the city regional scale.
 This research will focus on improving understanding of the scientific climate information that is needed, and how this information can most effectively be brought to bear within these local decision-making processes.